Table of Contents

 Your employer would generally fill up a form or submit the request online.

-Below is how the Maternity Leave Notification Form looks like.
+Below is what the Maternity Leave Notification Form looks like.

 The Maternity Notification Form would be submitted along with the following Maternity Leave requirements: